talw98/Instagram-Recommendation-Using-Machine-Learning/README.md

 ## Finding Similarities between Captions

 In order to recommend posts, the project uses cosine similarity in machine learning to find similarities between captions.
-This is achieved by using the TfidfVectorizer and cosine_similarity methods from the sklearn library.
+This is achieved by using the TfidfVectorizer and cosine_similarity methods from the scikitlearn library.

 ## Creating a Recommendation System